 Satisfy your sweet tooth by nibbling on dark chocolate in the evening.
 Dark chocolate is a great source of serotonin, so eating a few bites of this sweet treat can help you get a better night’s sleep.
 This dessert is also loaded with antioxidants, which can improve your overall wellbeing.
 Despite these benefits, it’s important to eat dark chocolate in moderation.
 Stick to about 1-1.5 ounces per serving.

 There’s no reason to go through life exhausted!
 As you can see, there are countless food and beverage solutions for the sleep deprived.
-Pack your refrigerator and pantry with these items so you can start eating and drinking your way to a better night’s sleep.
+Pack your refrigerator and pantry with these items so you can start eating and drinking your way to a better night’s rest.